zama-ai/concrete-ml/docs/deep-learning/lora_training.md

 ### 4. Train the model on private data

-Finally, the hybrid model can be trained, much in the same way a PyTorch model is trained.
-The client is responsible for generating and iterating on training data batches.
+Finally, the hybrid model can be trained, similar to training a PyTorch model.
+The client handles training data batches generation and iteration.

 <!--pytest-codeblocks:cont-->